xunyhu/szu-csse-note/PETS-3/real-exam/exam-1.md

 - For Cole, his parents have proven to him that you can always get back what you think you have lost, "Just because you started slow doesn' t mean you can't finish up strong," he said.

+- 范文
+  Although Cole's growing family is not strong enough, he has made great achievements in his studies and work with his own efforts and determination.
+His examples fully demonstrate the importance of hard work and determination in personal success.
+  For one thing, if we want to achieve something, we have to strive for it.
+At no time should we underestimate the power of diligence.
+For another, determination is the most important component of success.
+If you are really determined to do something, however difficult it might be, you will find away of doing it at last.
+  From what i say above, we can see that the main things which one needs are strong will and endeavor.
+A strong willed person with efforts will stand up against all odds and succeed.